msghaleb/AzureMonitorHackathon/README.md

 ## The Challenges
-One finished you can start with the challenges.
+Once finished you can start with the challenges.
 - [Challenge 1: The Basics, Dashboards and Alerts](challenges/challenge1.md)
 - [Challenge 2: Activity Logs and Update Management](challenges/challenge2.md)
 - [Challenge 3: Application Insights](challenges/challenge3.md)